Quasi-Cyclic Stern Proof of Knowledge: Quasi-Cyclic Stern Proof of Knowledge

 \subsection{Existing Improvements and New Optimizations}

-In this section, we recall three optimizations from the literature (commitment compression, small weight vector compression and a mitigation against an existing attack) and introduce two new optimizations (additional vector compression from seeds for Stern based protocol and seed compression).
-One should note that our first optimization can't be applied to the AGS protocol which is the most efficient construction to date.
-Using this optimization, we are able to design a proof of knowledge for syndrome decoding that outperforms existing protocols.

-\textbf{Commitment compression} \cite{AGS11}\textbf{.} We recall that code-based proofs of knowledge generally feature a soundness error of $2/3$ or $1/2 $ therefore one need to perform $\delta$ iterations of these protocols to get a negligible soundness error.
+\textbf{Reducing the number of commitments} \cite{AGS11}\textbf{.} We recall that code-based proofs of knowledge generally feature a soundness error of $2/3$ or $1/2 $ therefore one need to perform $\delta$ iterations of these protocols to get a negligible soundness error.
 Using Figure~\ref{fig:sd-structured1} as an illustrative example, the idea is to compress the commitments over all the iterations so that only two initial commitments $\Cmt_1 = (c_{1,1} || c_{1,2} || \cdots || c_{\delta,1} || c_{\delta,2})$ and $\Cmt_2 = (c_{1,3} || \cdots || c_{\delta,3})$ need to be sent.
 As the verifier is only able to reconstruct 2 out of 3 commitments himself, the prover must send him the missing commitment at the end of each iteration.
 Overall, this reduces the number of commitments to be sent from $3\delta$ to $2 + \delta$.

 \textbf{Small weight vector compression} \cite{AGS11}\textbf{.} The prover must reveal a permutation of a small weight vector $\pi[\bm{x}_r]$ to answer some challenges.
-Leveraging the small weight of $\bm{x}_r$, one may use a compression algorithm before sending $\pi[\bm{x}_r]$ thus reducing the cost of sending small weight vectors from $n$ to approximately $n - k$.
+Leveraging the small weight of $\bm{x}_r$, one can compress $\pi[\bm{x}_r]$ before sending it thus reducing the cost of sending small weight vectors from $n$ to approximately $n/2$.